 Worksheet #4, the Mitigation Strategy worksheet, is used to identify possible mitigation actions.
-Based on the top 3 hazards that impact Mesa County, the HMPC divided into three groups to develop ideas regarding mitigation actions.

 Worksheet #5 is the actual Mitigation Project Description.
 This worksheet is used to develop mitigation projects identified during the planning process and provide additional details about the project.